-The Q3 2019-20 Report highlights the District's continued efforts to promote the SMART Program.
+The Q4 2019-20 Report highlights the District's continued efforts to promote the SMART Program.
 The closure of all Broward public schools as a result of the COVID-19 pandemic presented an opportunity to change how the Communications team gathered and shared information on the SMART Program.
-During Q3 2019-20, outreach efforts include:
+During Q4 2019-20, outreach efforts include:

-- SMART Update newsletter (February);
+- SMART Update newsletter;

-- SMART website soft launch:

-- SMART presentation;
+- Digital newsletters updating the public on progress at the "Big 3" schools;

-- SMART program video;
+- SMART Program pamphlets;

 - · Principal satisfaction surveys; and

 - Post-occupancy customer satisfaction surveys.

 Staff mentions their efforts to increase the quality of content and highlighting the message of the SMART Program.
-What has not been clearly communicated or understood until now is the magnitude of the roofing effort.
+What has not been clearly communicated or understood until the February SBBC workshop is the magnitude of the roofing effort.
 More than 1,300 buildings at more than 200 schools have planned roofing projects, totaling more than 17 million square feet.
-This equates to more than 300 football fields (including the end zones), more than 400 acres.
+This equates to more than 300 football fields (including the end zones), approximately 400 acres, or the six-lane paved area of Interstate 595 from Weston to Port Everglades (11 miles).